missstaff/htmx-fastapi-postgrest/README.md

-# htmx-fastapi-postgrest
+# htmx-python-fastapi-postgrest

 ###### Learning how to build a fullstack applications with:
 1. HTMX
+2. Bulma CSS
-2. Python
+3. Python
-3. FastApi
+4. FastApi
-4. Pydantic
+5. Pydantic
-5. Postgrest
+6. Postgrest

 ### TO RUN THIS APPLICATION  🏃‍♀️
 - `cd backend`